mywalkup/mywalkup.github.io/privacy.md

 - **Help:** Reply **HELP** to any MyWalkup message for support information, or contact us at admin@mywalkup.ai.
 - **Message and Data Rates:** Standard message and data rates may apply depending on your mobile carrier and plan.
 - **Carrier Disclaimer:** Carriers are not liable for delayed or undelivered messages.
-- **No Sharing for Marketing:** Your phone number and SMS consent will never be shared with third parties for marketing or promotional purposes.
+- **No Sharing for Marketing:** Your phone number and SMS consent will not be shared with third parties for marketing or promotional purposes.

 ## Third-Party Services

 - **Firebase (Google)** -- Analytics, crash reports, and push notifications
 - **RevenueCat** -- Manages in-app subscriptions
 - **Apple** -- Processes in-app purchases through App Store
+- **Google** -- Processes in-app purchases through App Store
 - **Twilio** -- Provides SMS messaging infrastructure for transactional notifications and authentication

 We do not sell, rent, or share your personal information with third parties for their own marketing purposes.
 Third-party service providers listed above receive only the data necessary to perform their specific functions on our behalf.